Pinnacles National Park – West side

 • Access is from Soledad on highway 101, take state route 146 to the park.

-• stay away from the Visitor Contact Station building after dark, it has some blindingly bright motion sensor floodlamps that won’t shut off for 20 minutes.
+• Stay away from the Visitor Contact Station building after dark, it has some blindingly bright motion sensor floodlamps that won’t shut off for 20 minutes.